 Serval cats have been kept by humans since the ancient Egyptians and are depicted in their art.
 However, they are not domesticated.
 Breeding stock arrived in the U.S. over a century ago and you may find serval cats that are many generations removed from African imports.
 Even such domestically-bred servals are subject to restrictions on the ownership of wild cats and exotic animals.

-Breeders have also been crossing serval cats with domestic cats to produce hybrids.
-Savannah cats are one such hybrid and can be a choice if you like the look of the serval but need a tamer cat that easier to care for.
+Breeders have also been crossing serval cats with domestic cats to produce hybrids, such as the Savannah cat.
+A Savannah might be a better option than a serval if you like the look of the serval but need a tamer cat that is easier to care for.

 Serval Cat Care

-Large outdoor enclosures are a must for these highly active and solitary cats who roam up to 4 miles a day in the wild.
+Large outdoor enclosures are a must for these highly active and solitary cats that roam at least 4 miles a day in the wild.
 Being nocturnal, they are more active at night and have been known to jump out of fenced areas or dig out under fences.
-An outdoor enclosure needs to be completely fenced in on all sides with a top and the sides should go down a few feet deep into the ground, A simple dog run just won't do.
+An outdoor enclosure needs to be completely fenced in on all sides with a top and the sides should go down a few feet deep into the ground, A simple dog run will not suffice.
 A pool of water is also important for drinking, swimming, and perhaps even allowing your serval cat to catch his own fish in.

 Serval cats can bond with humans, especially if they are bottle-raised and hand-fed.
 Typically, they are a one-human cat and bond for life.
 You will need to spend time with the cat, playing with the cat on its level, eye-to-eye.
 They can be affectionate but require patience and a gentle hand in training.
 While you can try to socialize a serval, they will often remain shy of strangers and can be frightened by visitors.